100 W. Kennedy Boulevard, Tampa, Florida 33602

 As a Managing Director at The Plasencia Group, Chris Plasencia has closed nearly $2 billion in hospitality transactions over the course of his career, primarily portfolio and single asset dispositions of resorts and full- and premium select-service hotels.
 The resident attorney on the team, with a background in drafting, negotiating, and executing a wide variety of real estate deals, Chris is well equipped to handle complex hospitality transactions, while fielding the more-than-occasional attorney joke with grace.
 In addition to personal involvement with his parish and other local organizations, Chris also serves as a member of the Board of Directors of Visit Tampa Bay and the Jesuit High School (Tampa) Board of Trustees.
 Chris majored in history at Duke University and earned a Master’s degree in real estate from the University of Florida, in addition to his law degree.

-When he’s not in the office you can find him spending time with his kids, Claire and Thomas, his wife, Katie, whom he’s known since kindergarten, and his golden retriever, Molly.
+When he’s not in the office you can find him spending time with his kids, Claire, Thomas, and Mary, his wife, Katie, whom he’s known since kindergarten, and his golden retriever, Molly.
 He is the firm’s resident wine connoisseur and makes the second-best barbecue pulled pork in the office.

 “I’m going to be with this company for the next 20, 30 years.
 I’m not looking for quick victories.
 I’m interested in building long-term relationships.“

 Tampa, Florida | Industry Tenure: 13 Years